How common is it that we come across an accidental discovery?

 Dead Sea Scrolls

-The majority of the text is in Hebrew, the rest in Aramaic or Greek.
+Some pages are parchment and others are papyrus.
+Most of the text is in Hebrew and the rest is in Aramaic or Greek.

 Around Qumran, he found a cave in the crevice of a steep, rocky hillside.
-Through a stone inside, he heard pots breaking.
-Exploring further, he discovered mysterious clay jars.
+He threw a stone inside and heard pots breaking.
+He then explored the cave and discovered the mysterious clay jars.

 Derinkuyu Underground City

 Early Christians built a subterranean city to escape religious persecution.

 At over eight levels, the rooms included food and drink preparation areas, a church, mass storage rooms, stables, and wine presses.

 In 1963, a Turkish man knocked down a wall in his basement and discovered a mysterious room.
 He dug further and found a network of tunnels that led to an underground city, which later brought on its excavations and preservation.

 By 1969, nearly half of the underground city became accessible through excavation and restoration.
 Visitors could even explore the underground haven.